stanton26/AppDefense/workshop/2018-09-24-workshop-manual.md

 At the start of the workshop, your instructor will have given you logon details to use in a VMware Horizon session.
 In order to access details regarding how to connect to Horizon, you will have been directed to the following link to [Student Access Instructions](https://vmc-field-team.github.io/student-access/)

+### VMware Cloud on AWS Org Access

+You will also receive details from your instructor regarding how to access your VMware Cloud on AWS organization where you will be able to use and configure your SDDC solution in AWS.
+Your instructor will inform you of these details when you start the lab exercises.

 ### Location of Files

 Any file(s) referenced in this manual are located in the Z: drive of the Horizon desktop you are assigned

 ### Workshop URL's

+Below are a list of the URLs you will use over the course of the lab exercises.
+You can will have a access to these via the bookmarks file which we will import in the following step, they are referenced here as well for your convenience.

 VMware Cloud on AWS Login <https://vmc.vmware.com>